StaxWP/buddybuilder/readme.txt

 3. **Infinite templates** but set the one that is active on the site

 == Changelog ==

+= 1.7.0 =
+* Added new Notifications widget
+* Cover widget settings and style update.
+* New option added to Create Group button.
+* Fix group invites for BuddyPress v10+
+* Alignment fix for members and groups directory navigation.
+* Member & Groups directory navigation - Fix empty space between navs items.
+* Fix for directory column toggles on small resolutions
+* Fix enqueue buddyboss css for editor
+* Added support for group create template

+= 1.6.8 =
+* Fix: Customizer error on save
+* Fix: Error in Customizer when switching from BuddyBoss to BuddyPress
+* Improved admin panel UI

 = 1.6.7 =
 * Fix: BuddyBoss activity entry menu for Edit and Delete actions